betmma/my_balatro_mods/README.md

 - Gravitational Wave: Planet cards also upgrade non-adjacent poker hands by 0.2 levels.
 - Garbage Bag: You carry surplus discards over rounds.
 Gain 3 one-time discards.
 - Handbag: You carry surplus hands over rounds.
 Gain 3 one-time hands.
+- Echo Wall: Discarding a card triggers its end of round effect.
+- Echo Chamber: Holding a card in each hand triggers its end of round effect.
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)
 - Gold Round Up (Round Up + Gold Coin): Your money always round up to nearest even number.